 NOTE: The information about campus-wide commencement activities is available at the UM Graduation Web Site.

-For Regalia information, please contact the University Book Center (Barnes and Noble) at 301-405-9478, Book Center Regalia form for non-local graduates.
-The University Book Center Grad Fair will be held on October 11, 2017 from 10:00am to 6:00pm.
+For Regalia information please contact the University Book Center (Barnes and Noble) at 301-405-9478, Book Center Regalia form for non-local graduates.
+The University Book Center Grad Fair will be held on March 6-8, 2018, from 10:00am to 6:00pm.

 Exit Surveys for Graduating Students